kkasravi/edison/lesson5.md

    * `for i in $(seq $(echo $yournamebackwards | wc | awk '{print $3}') -1 1);do`
    * `echo $i`
    * `done`
+4. Save the file
+   * `:wq`
+5. Run the script
+   * ./yourname

-## Now let's go back into the program and print out each letter as we reverse your name
+## Now let's go back into the program again and print out each letter as we reverse your name
 1. Edit the yourname file again
    * `vi yourname`
 2. Go to where the `echo $i` line is and open a line